Top 5 Lumbar Spinal Stenosis Exercises & Stretches

 Finally, you will do a bird dog progression in quadruped.
 This helps strengthen the core, and it helps work on general stability.

-Mid back pain (also called middle back pain or thoracic back pain) can make it difficult to perform everyday activities.
-Here are 3 of my favorite mid back stretches to help relieve pain & tightness.
+Mid back pain can make it difficult to perform everyday activities.
+Here are some of my favorite mid back stretches and exercises to help relieve the pain.

 These back pain relief stretches don't necessarily need to be done in bed, but they are a great way to help relieve back pain in the morning before getting up, and/or when going to bed at night.